-Join Ryan Kittleson for an in-depth discussion in this video Understanding the 3D print settings, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Understanding the 3D print settings, part of Photoshop: 3D Printing.

 …We've looked briefly at the 3D print settings previously, but let's take…a closer look and see what else they can do for us.…Now the 3D print settings work on whatever…3D objects are currently in the selected layer.…So let's go to the Layers palette.…And let's see we only have one layer in this Photoshop document.…It's the bull head.…So that's fine.…So what we want to do is go to 3D > 3D Print Settings.…So you'll notice that in this view, the object looks a little bit different.…And that's because Photoshop is simulating what…the material will look like after it's printed.…